 Two TV shows immediately come to mind.
 Both handle totally different subject matter.
 Both (for the moment at least) have a couple of important things in common.

-Firstly, the characters.
-Making their imaginary lives available to the watcher, so that they can dissect every move, every twist and every turn.
-To criticise, but also to empathise.
-By that I mean to be able to watch events unfold without constantly thinking <insert character name here> would never behave like that.
+Firstly, being be able to watch events unfold without constantly thinking <insert character name here> would never behave like that.
 Investing in the behaviour of the character helps amplify the feeling toward them when they suffer adversity.
+If you actually like them or not.
 All the better when you actually feel as if you know them.
+Believable people in believable situations.

 Secondly the length.
 For one of the shows, this is a bit unfair because it is British, and normally they are limited to six episodes per series (or season if you prefer).
 I remember Lost, waiting for that all important answer to all of those important questions.
 What is the island?
 What was the island?
 What does the mist represent?
 Why can it alter the fabric of time?
 What of the numbers?
 And the polar bears?
 Six series of twenty-four episodes.
 That’s a lot of TV.
 Ok, so I watched it over a period of six years, but I just couldn’t imagine even thinking about binge-watching it.